 This is an exciting time at The University of Tulsa.
 With a new president, as well as new

-energy and investment that is transforming the spirit of our city, the university is poised for new heights.
+energy and investment that is transforming the spirit of our city, the university is poised to reach new heights.
 Strategic planning is a process that involves multiple stakeholders, and thus unfolds over time.
 In the meantime, under President Clancy’s leadership, several initiatives are simultaneously unfolding that support all the objectives in the strategic plan.
 The strategic plan explicitly references these foundations; but, even when not explicit, the foundations permeate and support every facet of the strategic plan.

 Foundation 1: Diversity Action Plan.
 The University of Tulsa’s Diversity Action Plan affirms our commitment to diversity, equity and inclusiveness and aligns practices to cultivate a community that reflects the fundamental values and goals of diversity as the strategic plan is implemented.
 It is the primary foundation upon which all objectives will be realized.